Waste audit

 Are commercial waste audits compulsory?

-No, commercial waste audits are not a legal requirement in the UK or under devolved commercial waste regulations.
+No, commercial waste audits are not a legal requirement in the UK.
 However, conducting one is the best way to ensure your business complies with waste hierarchy requirements.

 💡One exception is Hospitals, GPs, vets and dentists must periodically conduct a clinical waste audit.